tyiannak/pyAudioAnalysis/README.md

 ## News
  * Check out [paura](https://github.com/tyiannak/paura) a python script for realtime recording and analysis of audio data
+ * January 2017: *mp3* files are also supported for single file feature extraction, classification and segmentation (using pydub library)
  * September 2016: New segment classifiers (from sklearn): random forests, extra trees and gradient boosting
  * August 2016: Update: mlpy no longer used.
 SVMs, PCA, etc performed through scikit-learn
  * August 2016: Update: Dependencies have been simplified